rich-p-rich/starwars-hangman-p3/README.md

 - shared the client email with my data spreadsheet, and enabled function as editor
 - add creds.json to the git.ignore folder so that it would not be shared to github to ensure privacy

+## The spreadsheet: starwars_hangman
+This is a read-only link to the spreadsheet that I used for the game: https://docs.google.com/spreadsheets/d/1s2Sdv2Cj6v-hUnXD9Wr84nehteS9X3BuBctTleoWaK8/edit?usp=sharing

+The set-up for a hangman game is fairly simple:
+- in the 'answers' sheet, there are three relevant columns: the answer, i.e. the target word that the player has to guess, then clue 1 and clue 2.
+- I populated this sheet myself: as a long-term fan, I enjoyed doing this!
+- this sheet simply supplies data to the game and is not updated by the game
+- in the leaderboard sheet, there is the player's name which they enter in the terminal, the name they guessed and how many wrong attempts were remaining.
+- I both call information from this sheet to display the leaderboard, and update it when the successful player chooses to do so.
+It is updated when the player chooses to add their name, and the .append method adds their name as well as the guessed answer and number of attempts to the worksheet.

 ## Setting up access to the spreadsheet data

 This section also closely follows the 'Love Sandwiches' walkthrough by adding the scope and credentials needed to access the spreadsheet, call data from it and pass data to it.

-My 'starwars_hangman' Google Doc stores all the answers in column A of the 'answers' worksheet.
-Clue 1 is stored in column B and Clue 2 in column C. I entered the information myself (as a long-term fan, this was fun!) and added the information for Clues 1 and 2 myself.
-This is currently 'export only' in that the game calls information from it, but does not update it.

-The second worksheet is the 'leaderboard': I both call information from it to display the leaderboard, and update it when the successful player chooses to do so.
-It is updated when the player chooses to add their name, and the .append method adds their name as well as the guessed answer and number of attempts to the worksheet.

 ![Linking the google doc](documentation/images/1_api-and-links.PNG)